 Among the treasures of this division of Special Collections are ancient Near East such as clay tablets and papyri; the largest holdings of Arabic and other Islamic manuscripts in North America; medieval and Renaissance manuscripts and documents; literary manuscripts, authors’ papers, publishing archives and other materials relating to English, American, Latin American, and other literatures, especially of the 19th and 20th centuries; American historical manuscripts and papers; and a wide array of other original research materials.

 Extensive geographic data collections, along with traditional printed maps are available in this service unit of the Lewis Science Library.
 Specialized assistance for creating, accessing, and displaying digital maps and training in the use of geographic information systems (GIS) is available.
 Facilities include a large-format color scanner and HP DesignJet printer.

 This Firestone Library-based collection comprises books, newspapers, manuscripts, government publications, dissertations, and other materials on microfilm and microfiche or in microprint.

 The Holden Collection on the History of Women is a remarkable collection of books, periodicals, manuscripts, clippings, photographs, cartoons, letters, and other materials about women and their achievements.
 The collection is particularly strong in biographies of notable women of the past, as well as materials relating to women's rights.
-Most of the Holden Collection is housed in a dedicated room in Firestone Library, while the most valuable and fragile items have been placed in Rare Books and Special Collections.
+Most of the Holden Collection is housed in a dedicated room in Firestone Library, while the most valuable and fragile items have been placed in Special Collections.